 Scenario 5: Using Trigonometry

 If you know an angle and the length of one side, you might need to use trigonometry along with the properties of parallelograms to find the length of BC.
-For example, if the height h of the parallelogram from vertex B to side AD is known, and you know the angle ∠BAD, you can use trigonometric functions.
-However, this is a less common scenario for directly finding the length of BC unless other direct methods are unavailable.
+Take this: if the height h of the parallelogram from vertex B to side AD is known, and you know the angle ∠BAD, you can use trigonometric functions.
+Still, this is a less common scenario for directly finding the length of BC unless other direct methods are unavailable.

 Scenario 6: Coordinate Geometry